-Somerset County Council issued procurement cards must not be used for unofficial fund expenditure.
+Somerset Council issued procurement cards must not be used for unofficial fund expenditure.

 Annual independent examination

-All unofficial funds should be audited at least once a year by an independent person, ie someone not involved in the running of the funds or related to someone involved.
+All unofficial funds should be audited at least once a year by an independent person, for example, someone not involved in the running of the funds or related to someone involved.

 The fund manager is responsible for ensuring that the person undertaking the independent examination is suitably qualified.

-An audit certificate must be retained on file (Appendix D).
+An audit certificate must be retained on file (see appendix D).